Each year we investigate a large number of reported offences with a view to taking action against the offenders.

 You can access data of fly-tipping service requests dealt with over the last four financial years via the following link.

-View the number of private land fly-tipping service requests by parish.
-This is available for the last three financial years and quarter one to quarter three of 2020-2021.
+This is available for the last three financial years and quarter one of 2022-2023.